 Before you start to look for quotes from removal companies, sit down with pen and paper and make a list of all your belongings that need to be moved.
 The more carefully you itemise everything, the easier it will be to get an accurate quote – and you’ll also get the correct size of transport you need on the day to move everything.
 There are a few, key questions to ask yourself when planning your move:

 Same day removals – Are you planning to move from your existing property to your new home on the same day?
 If so, you’ll need enough transportation space to move everything you own and a sizable team of removal professionals to co-ordinate the move.
-If you’re planning on moving belongs to storage, such as you’re selling your home but you’re not yet moving into a new property, you can plan for smaller removals over a few days or weeks.
+If you’re planning on moving belongings into storage, such as you’re selling your home but you’re not yet moving into a new property, you can plan for smaller removals over a few days or weeks.

 Packing and storage – Will you pack items, or do you want the removal firm to handle this?
 For valuable, fragile items it can be worth using the packing services of a removal firm, especially if you’re not confident at packing yourself.
-Alternatively, many firms will offer packing materials, removal boxes and items such as bubblewrap.
+Alternatively, many firms will offer packing materials, removal boxes and items such as bubble wrap.
 You can buy these from stores such as Argos and Amazon.

 Make a list of belongings – Working on a room-by-room basis, walk through your home noting down all the items that need to be moved.
 Make sure you list all large items such as sofas and chairs and estimate how many boxes you’ll need for smaller items such as books or ornaments.
 Don’t forget your loft and garage.
 It can be a good idea to have a clear out of older items that are no longer needed as this can reduce both time and removal costs.